renovatebot/renovate/lib/modules/manager/custom/regex/readme.md

 ### Advanced Capture

 Say your `Dockerfile` has many `ENV` variables that you want to keep up-to-date.
-But you don't want to write a `customManagers` rule for _each_ variable.
+But you don't want to write a regex custom manager rule for _each_ variable.
 Instead you enhance your `Dockerfile` like this:

 ```Dockerfile